||Hike Type: Strenuous||Pass: Natl. Park Pass|

 I hiked down to where my partner waited – he was feeling good so we continued down.
 The snow had softened enough that going down was as tiresome as climbing.
 The snow wasn’t soft enough to plunge-step (make our own steps) and when following other tracks we’d break out of the steps and struggled to keep our balance.
 We tried to glissade but the snow was too soft and we barely slid at all.
 Our attempts were somewhat hilarious!

-For additional information on fees, rules and regulations, current conditions, weather, reserving campsites call Mount Rainier National Park (360-569-2211) or visit their website at www.nps.gov/mora.
+Details on fees, rules, and regulations, current conditions, weather, reserving campsites call Mount Rainier National Park (360-569-2211) or visit their website at www.nps.gov/mora.
 The recommended map for Mount Rainier National Park is Green Trails (Mount Rainier Wonderland Map 269S).

 |Starting Point: 46.78627,-121.73571|